 Where are your photos taken?

 My photos are taken all over the city we live in.
-Sometimes in our neighborhood, sometimes around my office.
 Really, wherever is convenient.

 Why do you watermark your images?

 Two words: Pinterest, Tumblr.
 Unfortunately in the age of social sharing not everyone is as stringent about linking back to an image's original source as I wish they would be, which is why I add my info and the copyright date to all of my images.
 Maybe it helps, maybe it doesn't, but it makes me feel better.

 What are your tattoos?

 I have two sparrows on my back and a phone number on my wrist.

 I took it out in 2011.
 It was more trouble than it was worth and just wasn't my style anymore.

 I get my hair highlighted/colored and cut twice a year by Kristin at The Cut Off Salon & Day Spa in New Hampshire.
 Brandi of Do or Dye, TX in Houston has also done my hair, with great success.